Grand Duchess Xenia Alexandrovna of Russia: Exile from Russia

 "The heart bleeds at the thought of what you have gone through, what you have lived and what you are still living!
 At every step undeserved horrors and humiliations.
 But fear not, the Lord sees all.
 As long as you are healthy and well.
 Sometimes it seems like a terrible nightmare, and that I will wake up and it will all be gone!
 Poor Russia!
 What will happen to her?"In 1918, while in Crimea, Xenia learnt that her brother Nicholas II, his wife, and their children had been murdered by the Bolsheviks.
-Her last surviving brother, Michael, had been murdered (by shooting) a month earlier outside Perm.
+Her other surviving brother, Michael, had been murdered (by shooting) a month earlier outside Perm.

 While the Red Army was coming closer to the Crimea, Xenia and her mother, the Dowager Empress Maria, escaped from Russia on 11 April 1919 with the help of Queen Alexandra of the United Kingdom (née Princess Alexandra of Denmark), Dowager Empress Maria's sister.
 King George V of the United Kingdom sent the British warship HMS Marlborough which brought them and sixteen other Romanovs (including five of her sons) from the Crimea through the Black Sea to Malta, and then to England.
 Xenia remained in Great Britain, while Dowager Empress Maria, after a stay in England, was joined by Olga at Villa Hvidøre outside Copenhagen in Denmark.